SEARCH

 And on the spending side, a reduction in the rate of increase to any budget item, is still decried as a spending cut by Blue America.
 By contrast, Red America welcomes the prospect of a nominal $85 billion spending reduction from a government that spent over $3.5 trillion last year.

-The yoke of two Americas remains firmly in place.
+Sadly, the yoke of two Americas remains firmly in place.

 White House Fiscal Adviser?